 All consignments containing microorganisms must be unpacked in an appropriately equipped laboratory.
 Microorganisms, including genetically modified organisms, may be pathogenic to humans, animals or plants.
 Therefore, cultures must be handled by, or under the supervision of, persons trained and competent in microbiological techniques.
 Before handling the organism, the user has to inform himself of national regulations governing work with microorganisms.
 Cultivation and handling is restricted to laboratories meeting the containment requirements laid down by the national authorities.
 DSMZ delivers only biological material which can be handled up to containment level 2.

-Please see detailed information below or download our Handling and Safety Information:
+Please see detailed information below or download our Handling and Safety Information (Sicherheitsdatenblatt):

 1. Identification of the Agent

 Do the strain numbers and species names correspond to your order and to the data given on the delivery note?

 2. Hazards Identification: Risk Assessment and Laboratory Containment Level

 Each microorganism delivered with a DSMZ consignment is classified according to German legislation (Biostoff-Verordnung).
 If a strain is allocated to Risk Group 2 (equivalent terms are Hazard Group or Biological Safety Level), this information is given on the DSMZ homepage under the respective species information and on the delivery note.

 - Required laboratory containment level: corresponds to the Risk Group of the microorganism.
 Observe national regulations.